 Indiana’s nickname, “The Hoosier State,” proudly proclaims it as a predominantly rural Midwestern state.
 The word “Hoosier” means backwoodsman or rough countryman.
-Early settlers of the Indiana country would yell, “Who’sh ‘ere?” in a thick accent whenever someone came knocking at their door, and the greeting eventually evolved into the word “Hoosier.”
-Indiana’s winding roads, parks, and forests are home to many folktales and legends, with ghost stories prominent among them.
+Early settlers of the Indiana country would yell, “Who’s here?” in a thick accent whenever someone came knocking at their door, and the greeting eventually evolved into the word “Hoosier.”
+Indiana’s winding roads, parks, and forests are home for many folktales and legends, with ghost stories prominent among them.
 At Mysterious Heartland, we have shifted through these stories and came up with this list of some of the most compelling.
-Which will prove to be the scariest of them all?
+What are the most haunted places in Indiana?
+Let’s explore.

 10. Sim Smith Bridge